proveuswrong/website/src/projects/theTruthPost.md

 draft: false
 ---

-# The Truth Post: True and Important News
+# The Truth Post: Accurate and Relevant News

 This project has not matured yet and it's rather in the prototyping stage.
 Expect frequent and big changes.